godotengine/godot-docs/classes/class_light3d.rst

 - void **set_param** **(** :ref:`Param<enum_Light3D_Param>` param, :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_param** **(** :ref:`Param<enum_Light3D_Param>` param **)** |const|

 The light's angular size in degrees.
-Increasing this will make shadows softer at greater distances.
+Increasing this will make shadows softer at greater distances (also called percentage-closer soft shadows, or PCSS).
 Only available for :ref:`DirectionalLight3D<class_DirectionalLight3D>`\ s.
 For reference, the Sun from the Earth is approximately ``0.5``.
+Increasing this value above ``0.0`` for lights with shadows enabled will have a noticeable performance cost due to PCSS.

 \ **Note:** :ref:`light_angular_distance<class_Light3D_property_light_angular_distance>` is not affected by :ref:`Node3D.scale<class_Node3D_property_scale>` (the light's scale or its parent's scale).

+\ **Note:** PCSS for directional lights is only supported in the Forward+ rendering method, not Mobile or Compatibility.

 .. rst-class:: classref-item-separator